stevengvan/Basic-CRM/README.md

 ## Demo

+**ATTENTION: Adaptable no longer provides free tier for hosting as of Sept.
+23, 2024.
+There are no plans to continue hosting the backend elsewhere**

 A website was made that deploys the repo.
 It can be found in the following link:
 [https://stevengvan-basic-crm.netlify.app](https://stevengvan-basic-crm.netlify.app) Please do not add actual information to the application as this project was only made for learning.